 The namespace of "xsi" is used along with one of its attributes to communicate the location for the schema.
-The value of the xsi:schemaLocation (what's between the quotation marks) is entries, the first shows on line 5 and the second on line 6.
-In programming terminology this would be a name-value pair.
-The entry on line 5 is the name, which in this case is a namespace, and is the namespace that we defined on line 3.
-The entry on line 6 is the value, which in this case is a location on the internet, and is the location where papiNet stores the schema for the papiNetEnvelope.
-Unfortunately, to the uninitiated, line 5 & 6 are extremely confusing because while it is easy to understand that the schema location (the portion on line 6) would be a location on the internet it is very confusing as to why a namespace would look like a location on the internet.
+The value of the xsi:schemaLocation (what's between the quotation marks) is entries.
+In programming terminology this would be a name-value pair separated by a space character.
+The first entry is the name, which in this case is a namespace, and is the namespace that we defined on item 3.
+The second entry is the value, which in this case is a location on the internet, and is the location where papiNet stores the schema for the papiNetEnvelope.
+Unfortunately, to the uninitiated, the name and the value are extremely confusing because while it is easy to understand that the schema location (the value) would be a location on the internet it is very confusing as to why a namespace would look like a location on the internet.
 The reason why many namespaces look like web-addresses is because web-addresses are associated with domain names and domains names are a very easy way to ensure uniqueness and control (there are other ways, as well).